-Underlying fundamentals are shifting in favor of EM, given the now very expensive US valuations, potentially waning US exceptionalism in terms of growth delivery, and the rising risk of momentum reversal given extreme market concentration.
+Underlying fundamentals are shifting in favor of EM, given the now very expensive US valuations, potentially waning exceptionalism in terms of growth delivery, and the rising risk of momentum reversal given extreme market concentration.
 The YTD performance of only five stocks (NVDA, MSFT, GOOGL, AMZN, and META) has pushed market concentration to even more extreme levels, widening the spread between the largest 10 and next 40 stocks in the S&P 500® Index.
-This extreme concentration yields several predictable risks but also unforeseen complications, most notably the great difficulty for active managers to abstain from such outperformers when they lack alignment with a given mandate.
-To this extent, the rise of style drift has become more prevalent in asset classes like emerging markets, where in many cases names like NVDA represent the largest holding.
+This extreme concentration yields several predictable risks but also unforeseen complications, mandate.
+To this extent, the rise of style drift has become more cases names like NVDA represent the largest holding.

-In the end, the most fundamental reasons to maintain dedicated exposure to emerging markets are the most obvious ones: demographic differentiated stronger trends, characteristics, and attractive valuations vs. their own historical average and DM at present.
+In the end, the most fundamental reasons to maintain dedicated exposure to emerging markets are the most obvious ones: stronger demographic trends, differentiated growth characteristics, and attractive valuations vs. their own historical average and DM at present.
 Higher population growth, rise of the middle class, increasing urbanization, young working age, etc. all contribute to stronger demographics in EM, which account for 86% of the world's population and generated 62% of the world's nominal GDP growth in purchasing power parity (PPP) terms over the past ten years.
 Free trade, capital flow and return, migration and services, the exchange of ideas/tech...globalization serves as the foundation for global participation, global growth in a way that serves all countries uniquely in accordance with their specializations or offerings.
 To its core, the performance of EM is meant to offer diversification for allocators, spreading risk across different regions/sectors, reducing vulnerability to downturns in any single region/market.